Sign In / Sign Out

-- Alzheimer's disease: a decline of mental abilities that is accompanied with loss of function of some brain cells...more
+Alzheimer's disease: a disease characterized by a decline of mental abilities and loss of function of some brain cells....more

 You're standing in line at the store and the man in front of you has his toddler in the shopping cart.
 The young girl has a runny nose and keeps taking candy off the aisle display and shoving it into her mouth.
 You wonder how many germs this toddler takes into her body each day, and how many of her own germs she spreads to others.
 Would you believe that the germs she comes across in feces, on animals, in the dirt, or in the store might actually protect her from developing certain health conditions later in life, such as Alzheimer’s disease?

 In the Evolution, Medicine, and Public Health article, “Hygiene and the world distribution of Alzheimer’s disease: Epidemiological evidence for a relationship between microbial environment and age-adjusted disease burden,” scientists compared Alzheimer’s disease and microbe abundance data from various countries, and found that countries with more varied and abundant microbes had fewer cases of Alzheimer’s.

 Imagine you are a physician and an individual above the age of 65 makes an appointment with you to discuss their recent memory issues.
 Your patient begins to tell you that lately they have been having a hard time remembering what's on the grocery list or where they put their keys.